admiral-team/admiralui-ios/README.md

 ### Project structure
 The project is divided into 5 modules:
-* `AdmiralUIResources` - all resources (icons / fonts / colors)
+* `AdmiralImages` - collection of images organized into different categories
+* `AdmiralSymbols` - collection of symbols organized into different categories
-* `AdmiralTheme` - app theme manager
+* `AdmiralTheme` - dynamic change app theming
 * `AdmrialUIKit`- component library of UIKit
 * `AdmiralSwiftUI` - component library of SwiftUI

 > The modules work independently of each other and can be connected separately.
-For example, if you need only icons and fonts, you should only connect `AdmiralUIResources`, and if you need only a theme manager - `AdmiralTheme`
+For example, if you need only icons, you should only connect `AdmiralImages`, and if you need only a theme manager - `AdmiralTheme`
 <br/>

 ## Contributors